Playdough Activities for Toddlers:

 Tips for Playdough Activities for Toddlers

 • Little ones often have short attention spans - which is perfectly normal!
-One trick I use to expand the length of time they engage with playdough is to first let them play with only the playdough, and then gradually introducing one or two playdough toys or tools if they start to lose interest.
+One trick I use to expand the length of time they engage with playdough is to first let them play with only the playdough, and then gradually introduce one or two playdough toys or tools when they start to lose interest.

 • As you can see in my photos, my own kids were given a huge playdough playset, which they loved, but they were also equally happy with just a ball of playdough and their imagination.